trussworks/trussels-guide/trussels.md

 OTT spots are taken up on a first-come-first-served basis — just claim the event by changing the event title on the company-wide calendar.

 ## Meeting: Ask Me Anything (AMA)
-Hosted every Friday at 2pm Pacific by a member of the leadership team.
+Hosted every Friday at 2p Pacific / 5p Eastern by a member of the leadership team.
 Got a question, get an answer, really..ask them anything!

 ## Resource: Truss roles and responsibilities
 We try to define :lock:[who should be doing what with the customer and on the team](https://docs.google.com/document/d/10OE6h8NTHKr5K969r2JcjmwsBcUWJjAfEAtBcbx9dw8/edit) to ensure we meet expectations.
 Discuss with your manager which role(s) you’ll serve in.

 See also :lock:[this draft document on team lead / feature lead responsibilities](https://docs.google.com/document/d/1IM9129n1pwnqKinDNLgyD85i7xtejNbGmeOJXOqKpS8/).

-## Resource: Company-wide projects (CWP)
+## Resource: Company-wide projects (CWP) and Truss Events calendar
-Projects that span the whole company are managed via CWP, a monthly meeting on the Truss Events calendar.
-These are broken up into short-term projects, operational disciplines, and practice areas.
+We have a wide range of practices, disciplines, and working groups that comprise our CWP, they are listed in the :lock:[CWP spreadsheet](https://docs.google.com/spreadsheets/d/1n31Xr3vtvf1_Emddpkh7KhpcfzoG1e8p8P2CEIkOF5Q/edit).

 Short-term projects are individual efforts or done via working groups (in Slack prepended with #wg-), operational disciplines are done via committee or as a team, and practice areas are covered by #bubble-prince. :lock:[More here on how those auxiliary groups work](https://docs.google.com/document/d/1NwQ3N9Zzy0O_KmprdwtAovEwZDGT3TeCdr9rggzu-zI/edit?ts=5d44d762#heading=h.8one8z69nfc1).

-All CWPs are listed in the :lock:[CWP spreadsheet](https://docs.google.com/spreadsheets/d/1n31Xr3vtvf1_Emddpkh7KhpcfzoG1e8p8P2CEIkOF5Q/edit#gid=1363518626).
+Many of the meetings for various groups can be found on the Truss Events calendar.

 ## Tool: Harvest (timekeeping)
 We keep track of our time using a tool called Harvest.
 It can be used as a web interface, desktop application, and on mobile (or any combination of these).
 Please take a look at our :lock:[internal guide about how to use Harvest](https://docs.google.com/document/d/1M4C8rAKHCJ9X4mNbEhVhR7vgp6f_8LFTmB7Stewr0XY/edit#).